JamesSkemp/words/content/post/aspnet-charts-example-odin-sphere-part-3-creating-the-chart.md

 +++
 title = "ASP.NET charts example: Odin Sphere: Part 3 - Creating the chart"
-summary = "In this final part of the series, we use data from an XML file to create a chart of leveling information for Odin Sphere characters." draft = false comments = true date = "2010-08-15T13:00:00-05:00"
+description = "In this final part of the series, we use data from an XML file to create a chart of leveling information for Odin Sphere characters." draft = false comments = true date = "2010-08-15T13:00:00-05:00"